sorbet/sorbet/website/blog/2019-06-20-open-sourcing-sorbet.md

 Sorbet internally, and we're finally confident that Sorbet is not just an experimental, internal project—we're ready to share Sorbet with the entire Ruby community.
 In fact, we've had more than 30 companies beta test Sorbet and provide feedback.
-Overwhelmingly, the one question they all asked was, "How long do I have to wait for this to be released?"

 <!--truncate-->

-Today, the wait is over!
-This release includes:
+Today's release includes:

 - The core static type checker
 - Tooling to create new Sorbet projects